10 Best Fall Vacations for Foliage Views, Fewer Crowds, and Stunning Scenery

 3. New York City, New York

 With the summer heat gone, fall is a perfect time to visit New York City.
-Although some popular attractions won’t be reopening for a while longer — Broadway is currently shut down until 2021 — there’s still plenty to see and do in New York City.
-Shopping and dining venues are open across the city, and some museums — like The Metropolitan Museum of Art — are slated to reopen at the end of August.
+Shops, restaurants, and museums are open across the city, and Broadway is slated to come back this September.
 Pick a hotel located along Central Park, like The Mark or JW Marriott Essex House, both of which offer park views, so you can enjoy the canopy of changing leaves from the comfort of your room.
-Of course, you’ll want to grab some coffee and stroll through the iconic park to soak in the skyline views amid colorful trees.
+Of course, you'll want to grab some coffee and stroll through the iconic park to soak in the skyline views amid colorful trees.

 4. Berkshires, Massachusetts

 If you want to escape to rolling hills of stunning fall foliage, head to the Berkshires in western Massachusetts.
 There are several charming towns to choose from, including Lenox, Stockbridge, and Pittsfield, and at this time of year, you can drive from town to town while enjoying views of the colorful changing leaves.
 Blantyre, a Relais & Châteaux resort in Lenox, Massachusetts, was built in 1902 as a Tudor-style mansion and estate; today, it offers luxury accommodations for guests looking for a perfect fall getaway.